VictorDelamonica/workshop-front-stack/README.md

 To teach you about componets we will do a first one together.
 They will enable you to re-use code and make your code more readable.

-Let's create a `myStat.vue` file in the `src/components/` folder (This component will show a numerical value and an icon):
+Let's create a `myTemperature.vue` file in the `src/components/` folder (This component will show a numerical value and an icon):
 ```html
 <template>
   <div class="my-temp q-ma-md column justify-end items-center bg-white">